syncfusion-content/wpf-docs/wpf/TabControl/TabItem-Header.md

  ## Auto hide new button when no child tab item

 The `TabControl` automatically hides the new button on when no child tab item present in the `TabControl`.
 If you want to always show the new button, use the [IsNewButtonClosedonNoChild](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~IsNewButtonClosedonNoChild.html) property value as `false`.
-The default value of `HideHeaderOnSingleChild` property is `true`.
+The default value of `IsNewButtonClosedonNoChild` property is `true`.

 {% tabs %}
 {% highlight XAML %}